sketchplugins/plugin-directory/README.md

 - [Font Size Checker](https://github.com/feb19/sketch-font-size-checker), by Nobuhiro Takahashi: Text Size Validator for iOS or Android UI Designers.
 - [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
 - [Fontily](https://github.com/partyka1/fontily), by partyka1: Sketch plugin for finding & replacing fonts for Sketch 3+
+- [FontRapid](https://fontrapid.com), by FontRapid Team: FontRapid is a free Sketch plugin, helps designers create professional OpenType fonts with ease directly in Sketch app.
+The output font can be used for print, web and mobile, and sold to anyone with no limit (both free and commercial use).
 - [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺
 - [Formr](https://github.com/lessthanzero/formr), by Alexander Katin: Helps to maintain simple proportions of layers and artboards
 - [Framer Inventory 2.0 for Sketch](http://timurnurutdinov.github.io/framerinventory/), by Timur Nurutdinov: Sketch plugin to generate FramerJS prototypes.
 Just have your motion done.